jhuir/application-configurator/README.md

 ##Description

-Application configurator is used for easy mapping from commons-configuration Java POJO that can be used to configure your Java applications.
+Application configurator is used for easy mapping from commons-configuration to Java POJO that can be used to configure your Java applications.

 ##Code Examples